 The origin and composition of the materials must be known with certainty, as only then can a good result be expected.
 This is the only way to prevent additional costs and disappointment.

-Due to functionality, textile products usually consist of different types of fabrics and accessories, such as logos, labels, zippers or other protective or lifespan-extending (textile) components.
+Due to functionality, sport and outdoor clothing usually consist of different types of fabrics and accessories, such as logos, labels, zippers, reflective materials, or other protective or lifespan-extending (textile) components.

-Wear2® Ecostitching Technology makes possible to fully disassemble textile products into monomaterials when it reaches the end of its lifespan, and then process it at a high level, even in a circular way.
+Wear2® Ecostitching Technology makes possible to fully disassemble clothing into monomaterials when it reaches the end of its lifespan, and then process it at a high level, even in a circular way.

-The digital platform www.wear2go.materials-exchange.com, linked to the RFID chip attached to the textile product, provides insight into the raw materials as used.
+The digital platform www.wear2go.materials-exchange.com, linked to the RFID chip attached to the clothing, provides insight into the raw materials as used.